What is Crohn’s disease?

 - abdominal pain and cramping

 - weight loss

 Crohn’s disease may affect different parts of the digestive system in different people.
 Bowel inflammation can spread deeply into affected tissues, causing severe pain that’s bad enough to interfere with daily activities.
 Crohn’s can sometimes cause open sores, or ulcers, in the bowel.
 These sores can be so severe that they break through the intestinal wall, connecting two body parts, creating what is called a fistula.
 If left untreated, fistulas can be life-threatening.

 How is Crohn’s disease usually treated?

 Most of the time, Crohn’s is treated with therapeutic medications.
 In some cases, doctors recommend surgery to help ease symptoms.
-There are two different treatment approaches for Crohn’s disease.
+There are two common treatment approaches for Crohn’s disease.
 One is called the “step-up” treatment.
 This involves starting with mild drugs and slowly increasing doses as needed.
 The second method is called the “top-down” approach.
 This involves starting with stronger drugs and slowly decreasing doses as symptoms improve.

 The key to reducing Crohn’s symptoms is to reduce bowel inflammation.
 One or more of the following treatments are usually used:

 - anti-inflammatory drugs to reduce bowel irritation